LuciferAbhay/Free-fire-Dumped-libs/README.md

 # Free-fire-Dumped-libs
-This is the free fire dumped libs for the latest version
+This is the dumped libs of free fire 1.60.1
+Hope it helps